scwood/coffee-log/README.md

 https://scwood.github.io/coffee-log/

-Little web app I use track variables between coffee brews.

-Data is stored in local storage, so it's usable by anyone.
-Primarily designed to be used on a phone.
+App I made to track variables between coffee brews.
+Primarily designed to be used on a phone and anyone can sign in via GitHub or Google and use it!

 ## Screenshots